 You can always import into EagleFiler using Import URL(s)..., Import File(s)..., or drag and drop.
+However, if you are already viewing the information that you want import, it's much easier to just press the capture key.

+Capture key: F1 8

-However, if you are already viewing the information that you want import in another application, it's much easier to just press the capture key.
-When you press the capture key (F1 by default-notebook users may also need to hold the fn key), EagleFiler automatically determines what you're currently viewing and imports it into the current library.
-EagleFiler will play a camera sound to let you know that the capture has started.
-When it's finished, if you have Growl24 installed, you'll see a notification bubble.
+When you press the capture key, EagleFiler automatically determines what you're currently viewing (or what you have selected) and imports it into the current library.
+There are many applications that support capture.
+EagleFiler will play a camera sound and show a camera icon in its Dock tile to let you know that the capture has started.
+When it's finished, if you have Growl31 installed, you'll see a notification bubble.